Arinpe/Detolabot/README.md

 In the .env file create a variable as indicated the .env.example file

-Open a terminal and run bunle install
+Open a terminal and run bundle install

 After successful installation run the command ruby bin/main.rb